According to a recent study, 71 percent of remote workers say they’re happy in their current job.

 Mistake #3: Not giving clear directions and setting clear expectations

 When you give your team a task, you know exactly what you want from them.
 But just because you’re clear on what you need doesn’t mean your team has the same level of clarity.

 It’s always important to give detailed directions and set clear expectations with your team.
-But it’s especially important when you’re working around the communication challenges that come with managing remote or distributed teams.
+But it’s especially important when you’re working around the communication challenges that come with managing virtual or distributed teams.

 In a 2017 article in Forbes, Marcela De Vivo, CEO of Gryffin, writes: